pharo-project/pharo-changelogs/Pharo14ChangeLogs.md

 * Cmd-Click for senders and implementors
 * Senders and implementors deals with class
 * Better tool registry
-* Improvements for the FlatBrowser?
+* Improvements for the FlatBrowser
 * Better Transcripter
 * Faster diffBuilder
 * New version of OCompletion and Ecompletion that can play together and without code duplication.